Muons to scrutinize the great Cheops pyramid …

 Fig 1 : Exemple of muography

-Example of muography, in this case the CEA-Saclay water tower.
-The more yellow colors indicate a large number of muons, and therefore a small amount of material.
-The blue colors correspond to a muon deficiency, therefore a greater thickness and / or density.
+Example of muography, in this case a water tower at the CEA-Saclay.
+The yellow colors indicate a large number of muons, and therefore a small amount of material.
+The blue colors correspond to a muon deficiency, therefore a greater thickness or density.
 The dome and the outer pillars are clearly visible, as well as the water in the lower part of the tank.
 This image makes it possible, for instance, to estimate the quantity of water in the tank.

 Another example of muon application is the search for unknown cavities in pyramids.
 As early as 1968, the American physicist Luis Alvarez tried to detect secret chambers in the pyramid of Khephren in Giza.
 The technology to detect these precious muons was still rudimentary.
 Later on, other teams tried to probe these mythical monuments, in Mexico and Egypt, with increasingly sophisticated instruments.

 Fig. 2.
 Telscopes installation in front of the great Kheops pyramid.

 One of CEA’s muon telescopes during its installation in June 2016 in front of the north face of Kheops pyramid.